jongiddy/cf-dioxus/README.md

 The deployments use `release` mode because Cloudflare Pages and Workers have an individual file size limit of 25 MiB.
 The `debug` builds of Dioxus projects quickly exceed this limit.

+Due to incompatibilities between Dioxus fullstack and WASM, hydration and incremental or static site generation are not supported.
+Server functions are only supported by using the independent `server-fn` crate directly.

 On a Cloudflare Free plan all these deployments will be free of any costs.
 A free site will have a [limit on the number of Worker requests served per day](https://developers.cloudflare.com/workers/platform/pricing/#workers).